 - The sub-fund's portfolio complied with Robeco's Exclusion Policy excluding investments in companies that are exposed to controversial behavior and controversial products.
 This means that the Sub-fund had no exposure to excluded securities, taking into account a grace period. - 2.
-The sub-fund scrutinized investment in companies that are in breach of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises.
-Companies in the portfolio that have breached one of the international guidelines during the investment period, have become part of the Enhanced Engagement program.
-When engagement deemed highly unlikely to succeed, the company was excluded directly.
+The sub-fund avoided investment in companies that are in breach of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises.
+Companies that breached the international norms were excluded from the investment universe.